• Disciplines

 1. Be a USATF Certified Official

-2. Never served as an Implement Inspector at the:
+2. Have never officiated as an Implement Inspector at the:

 3. Commit to officiating each day of the meet selected